 Last night, I got to view Fantastic Beasts: The Crimes of Grindelwald with some very good friends of mine.
-Though there are some fantastic views and great setup for what is to come, there is one line, said by Leta Lestrange, which stuck out to me more than all the magic and fantastic creatures that this film has to offer: “Newt, you never met a monster you couldn’t love.”
+Though there are some fantastic views and great setup for what is to come, there is one line, said by Leta Lestrange, which stuck out to me more than all the magic and fantastic creatures that this film has to offer: “Oh Newt.
+You never met a monster you couldn’t love.”

 Newt Scamander is one of the movie’s main protagonists, who is an odd character choice for such a role, for Gryffindor and Slytherin type personalities are the most prominent character choices for lead roles, yet Newt is an awkward Hufflepuff, who has a heart for magical beasts, many who are often misunderstood by the magical community.
 And Leta considers herself a monster, because of the dark secret she carries of a deed which she has done.
 Continue reading →